kubevela/kube-trigger/README.md

 ### Sources

 A Source is what listens to events (event source).
-For example, a `k8s-resource-watcher` source can watch Kubernetes resources.
+For example, a `resource-watcher` source can watch Kubernetes resources.
 Once a Kubernetes resource (e.g. ConfigMap) is changed, it will raise an event that will be passed to [Filters](#Filters) for further processing.